ktsu-dev/StrongPaths/README.md

 A library that provides strong typing for common filesystem paths providing compile time feedback and runtime validation.

-StrongPaths is a collection of classes derived from `ktsu.io.StrongStrings` with added functionality and helper mthods for filesystem paths.
+StrongPaths is a collection of classes derived from `ktsu.io.StrongStrings` with added functionality and helper methods for filesystem paths.

 Get familiar with the [StrongStrings](https://github.com/ktsu-io/StrongStrings) library to get the most out of StrongPaths.